 1.)
 Ontologies are not created by Nature or God(s); ontologies are the product of culture.

 2.)
 Bodies and reproduction are material realities; one’s thoughts about those realities is gender.

 3.)
 “Women” and “men” are political classes defined by their material conditions within a culture.

 These three fundamentals define our experience in terms of our material condition and we language this experience gender orientation, expression, and identity:

-Gender Expression: The complex and nuanced ways people communicate gender identity and orientation.
-This includes spoken and body language, fashion, etc.
+Gender Expression: The complex and nuanced ways humans communicate gender identity and orientation.
+This includes written, oral/body language, fashion, etc.

 Generally, the reasons trans and cis people reshape their bodies are different.

-For cis people: body modifications are undertaken in order to better embody one’s gender identity.
-Each year, cis people spend billions on sculpting, lifting, tucking, and enhancing surgeries, diets, gym memberships, cosmetics, and hair (removal/addition) to construct their bodies in ways that more closely match their sexed persona.
+For cis people: body modifications are undertaken in order to better embody one’s gender identity, that is, sexed persona.
+Each year, cis people spend billions on sculpting, lifting, tucking, and enhancing surgeries, diets, gym memberships, cosmetics, and hair (removal/addition/styling) to construct their bodies in ways that more closely match their sexed persona.
 In other words, cis people are chiefly concerned with making their body match their gender identity.